EliasRademacher/assignment1/bio.md

 	I am a junior in computer science (computer systems).
 	Last fall, I changed my major from electrical engineering to computer science.
 	I did not know that I liked programming until I took CS 161 my sophomore year.
+	My favorite computer science project that I have ever done was in CS 361, where me and my three team mates made a Battleship game using Java in Eclipse.
+That project was fun because I was working on a team.